Genaker/reactmagento2/README.md

 Use Bable for Magento via UNPKG: https://unpkg.com/@babel/standalone/babel.min.js.
 This is a simple way to embed it on a webpage without having to do any other setup.

-When loaded in a browser, @babel/standalone will automatically compile and execute all Magentos script tags with type 'text/babel' or 'text/jsx'
+When loaded in a browser, @babel/standalone will automatically compile and execute all Magento’s script tags with type 'text/babel' or 'text/jsx'

 # Magento 2 live reload

-This project aims to solve the case where you want assets served by your Magento app server, but still want reloads triggered from webpack's build pipeline.
+This project aims to solve the case where you want assets served by your Magento app server, but still want reloads triggered from web packs build pipeline.

 Add a script tag to your page pointed at the livereload server